 Matching Breed to Lifestyle

-Best for families with young kids: Golden Retriever, Labrador Retriever, Bernese Mountain Dog, Newfoundland—patient, gentle, forgiving dogs.
+Best for families with young kids: Golden Retriever, Labrador Retriever, Bernese Mountain Dog, Newfoundland.
+Patience, gentleness and forgiveness are important traits in a family dog.

-Best for first-time big-dog owners: Golden Retriever, Bernese Mountain Dog, Great Dane—forgiving temperaments and easier training.
+For you first-timers, big-dog owners: Golden Retriever, Bernese Mountain Dog, Great Dane – sweet, gentle, easier to train.

-List your top three non-negotiables: energy level, shedding, protective instinct, or trainability.
-Match them to the breeds above Best Dog Breeds for First-Time Owners.
+1. Top three must-haves: energy, shedding, protective, trainability.
+Match them up with the breeds above.
+Best Dog Breeds for First-Time Owners.